This article is the first in a short series of articles concerning statutory demands and personal insolvency.

 Statutory demands are often used as a precursor to the commencement by the creditor of bankruptcy proceedings against the debtor.
 So long as certain criteria are satisfied, following the expiry of a statutory demand period a creditor can then seek to issue bankruptcy proceedings against the debtor.

-If you have received a statutory demand or in the event that you would like to discuss the possibility of serving a statutory demand on a debtor, please contact our litigation solicitors in Leeds, Wakefield, Bradford and Manchester on 0113 2449931.
+If you have received a statutory demand or in the event that you would like to discuss the possibility of serving a statutory demand on a debtor, please call our litigation solicitors on 0800 988 7756.